 IS A VERY LOW CARBOHYDRATE DIET HEALTHY?

-The American Heart Association recommends against using a very low carbohydrate diet because oftentimes these plans are too high in saturated fat and protein.
+The American Heart Association recommends against using a very low carbohydrate diet because many times these plans are too high in saturated fat and protein.
 Research shows that this type of diet can be hard on the kidneys, heart, and bones.
 Low carbohydrate diets restrict nutritious foods such as fruits, vegetables, and legumes which have been associated with a lower risk for

 stroke, heart disease, dementia, and cancers.